Policy Leadership Board

 A graduate of Edinburgh University, John has enjoyed a long and varied international career with many blue-chip organisations, spanning sectors such as Audit; FMCG; Infrastructure; Defence; Aerospace, Wines and Spirits, Pensions and SME.
 He has managed Finance, IT, Business Analysis; Customer Service, Strategic Planning, Consumer Intelligence, Commercial Development, Supply Chain and Investor Relations functions.

-John was appointed Convener of the ICAS Pensions Committee when it was set up in 2010.
+John is Chair of the ICAS Pensions Panel.
+He was appointed Convener of the ICAS Pensions Committee when it was set up in 2010.
 He had previously been a member of its predecessor, the Pensions Working Party.
 John is self-employed, trading as JRM Training and Professional Services.
 Until October 2015, John worked with Grant Thornton in Scotland for 37 years.
 During his period with Grant Thornton, John specialised in auditing and financial reporting, in relation to large unquoted private companies, pension schemes, solicitors and similar professional service organisations.

 Throughout his professional career John has had a very close involvement with ICAS.
 He has been a member of the ICAS Business Policy Committee and served on AAT Council as an ICAS nominated member for 5 years.
 John also delivers training courses for BPP, as part of its partnership with ICAS.